vanesascode/devschool-vanesascode/readme.md

-# Dev School: fictional coding school with blog by vanesascode
+# Dev School: fictional coding school with blog by vanesascode (UNDER CONSTRUCTION)

 ### Site using Python Flask stack and rendered with Vercel